DattaSohel/-ATM-Interface-in-Java-Console-Based-Application-/README.md

 authenticateUser(): Prompts the user to enter a PIN and checks it against a predefined value.
 <br>
-displayMenu(): Displays the ATM menu options. checkBalance(): Displays the current account balance. depositMoney(): Allows the user to deposit an amount into their account. withdrawMoney(): Allows the user to withdraw an amount from their account, checking for sufficient funds.
+displayMenu(): Displays the ATM menu options.
+<br>checkBalance(): Displays the current account balance.
+<br>depositMoney(): Allows the user to deposit an amount into their account.
+<br>withdrawMoney(): Allows the user to withdraw an amount from their account, checking for sufficient funds.
-Main Loop: The start() method handles the main loop of the application, allowing users to select options until they choose to exit.
+<br>Main Loop: The start() method handles the main loop of the application, allowing users to select options until they choose to exit.
-Main Method: The entry point of the program where an instance of ATMInterface is created and started.
+<br>Main Method: The entry point of the program where an instance of ATMInterface is created and started.